 Noise from lights can sometimes be difficult to diagnose, particularly if it is a light with a large area or size.
 In these cases, it can sometimes be mistaken for indirect diffuse noise.
 This highlights the necessity for testing different noise ray types.
 If the issue is shadow noise, then we can simply toggle ignore shadows in the Arnold render settings, and the noise will completely resolve.
 The images below show how a light is traced in Arnold.

 The same noise problems described earlier can occur with direct and indirect rays.
-Noise from direct light sources usually appear in specular highlights or in large, soft shadows from area lights.
+Noise from direct light sources usually appears in specular highlights or in large, soft shadows from area lights.
 If this is the case, the number of light samples needs to be increased.
 The images below show the difference in the shadow noise when increasing the number of light samples from 1 to 3.

-It can be useful to separate one source of noise from another, when trying to evaluate noise in a scene.
-Disabling 'Diffuse' rays (0) can help identify which type of noise is present.
-When attempting to optimize the number of indirect diffuse rays in a scene, rather than increasing the number of Diffuse rays (render time will double for each Diffuse sample), the source of the noise will need to be isolated first.
+It can be useful to separate one source of noise from another when trying to evaluate noise in a scene.
+Disabling diffuse rays (0) can help identify which type of noise is present.
+When attempting to optimize the number of indirect diffuse rays in a scene, rather than increasing the number of diffuse rays (render time will double for each diffuse sample), the source of the noise will need to be isolated first.

 Diffuse Ray Sampling

 Indirect (diffuse) lighting from emissive green cube.
-Rollover image to view direct lighting only (Diffuse Samples 0)
+Rollover image to view direct lighting only (diffuse samples: 0)

-Indirect Diffuse rays are rays that interact with objects and their surface shaders.
+Indirect diffuse rays are rays that interact with objects and their surface shaders.
 Therefore, rays travel in the scene in directions determined by the shader assigned to the object.
 Transmission rays travel through objects.
 When a ray hits a reflective object, such as a mirror, only one reflection ray is traced from that point in a direction determined by the incoming ray.
 In contrast, diffuse rays are sampled randomly over the hemisphere around the hit point.